-A: Our school will have about 50 students next year in Kindergarten through Grade 8.
+A: Our school has 55 students in Pre-Kindergarten through Grade 8.

 Q: How many classrooms and teachers does the school have?

-A: There are four classrooms and four teachers: Mrs. Diehm teaches Kindergarten & 1, Mr. Schreiber teaches Grades 2 & 3.
+A: There are five classrooms and five teachers: Mrs. Johnson teaches Pre-K, Mrs. Diehm teaches Kindergarten & 1, Mr. Schreiber teaches Grades 2 & 3.
 Mr. Mumm serves as our principal and teaches Grades 4-5.
 Mrs. Lettner teaches Grades 6-8.